cloorem2/currency-coin-init/README.md

 And the bonds increase their liquidity in the pool.

-The interest rate is affected only by buying and selling of the bond and the short.
+# The interest rate is affected only by buying and selling
+Buying the short increases the rate by the same amount as selling the bond, and vice versa.